morrownr/8812au/README.md

 Nick

 P.S.
-The purpose of this repo is to serve as a permanent link to the most current Linux driver for USB WiFi adapters based on the rtl8811au and rtl8821au chipsets.
+The purpose of this repo is to serve as a permanent link to the most current Linux driver for USB WiFi adapters based on the rtl8812au chipset.